 3 Tips to Help you Prepare for Your HSC Economics Exam

 - Know how to Apply What’s Happening Economically.
-Firstly you need to stay up to date with what’s happening economically.
+Stay up to date with what’s happening economically.
 Secondly, you need to know how to apply what you know as examples to support economic theory.
 Students who receive a Band 6 provide lots of examples which relate to the question.
 The more recent they are, the better.
 This is even applicable for short answer questions since it shows that you can relate real-life examples to the question provided.
-It goes without saying that you can expect some questions to reference, directly or indirectly, the impact of the COVID-19 pandemic on the Australian economy in the 2020 exam paper.
+It goes without saying that you can expect questions to reference, directly or indirectly, whatever has been going on in the country during the recent year/s.

 - Complete Economics Past Papers.
-We suggest that you do as many of these as you can but three as a minimum before your exams.
-Make sure that you these under exam conditions and that either you or someone else marks the paper afterwards.
+We suggest you do as many of these as you can but three as a minimum before your exams.
+Make sure that you do these under exam conditions and that either you or someone else marks the paper afterwards to give you feedback.

 3 Tips to Help you Ace Your HSC Economics Exam